 Are you okay with raised eyebrows and potential criticism from others?

 Despite what your brother-in-law’s cousin’s neighbor may say, homeschooling is not a fringe movement.
 In fact, the appeal of home education is reaching the mainstream, crossing lines of religion and politics.
+There are homeschoolers of every color, creed, and political party.

 Still there will be critics no matter where you go.
 And you need to be okay with that.
 Homeschooling is legal in all 50 states, thanks to the hard work of others who’ve fought to secure those rights.
 It is a legal, viable option — and nothing to be timid about.